ajchili/sync/README.md

 		5. Enjoy!
 	* Client setup
 		* It is recommended to:
-			* Add sync and the Java runtime to your firewall
+			* Add sync to your firewall
 		1. Obtain the IP Address of the server you would like to connect to
 		2. Connect to the server
 		3. Enjoy!